paulrbear/SE_team_Q_Term_Project_2016_Fall/README.md

  4. User should provide three elements (input_filename, style, and output_filename) in the order suggested.
  5. Multiple input files are separated by a white-space.
+ 6. If file does not exist, error message comes out.
+ 7. These characters are invalid for filename: [ < > : " / \ | ? * ]
+ 8. These strings are invalid for filename (SYSTEM regulation): [ CON, PRN, AUX, NUL ]
+ 9. Only one option for Style is available.